ceph/ceph/doc/cephfs/add-remove-mds.rst

 Each CephFS file system requires at least one MDS.
 The cluster operator will generally use their automated deployment tool to launch required MDS servers as needed.
-Rook and ansible (via the ceph-ansible playbooks) are recommended tools for doing this.
+Rook and cephadm are the recommended tools for doing this.
 For clarity, we also show the systemd commands here which may be run by the deployment technology if executed on bare-metal.

 See `MDS Config Reference`_ for details on configuring metadata servers.